mendix/docs/content/refguide/consumed-odata-service.md

  {{% /alert %}}

+#### 4.3.3 Switching Consumed Services

-{{% todo %}}[add screenshot of the the update arrow in the DH pane]{{% /todo %}}
+{{% todo %}}[change the example to changing to a major version rather than environment]{{% /todo %}}

-#### 4.3.2 Services Deployed to Multiple Environments

-When a published OData services is deployed to multiple environments, each deployment will  be to a different endpoint and therefore be shown as separate items in the search results of the **Data Hub** pane.
+A published OData services that is deployed to multiple environments or is published with major service updates (and therefore deployed to a different endpoint) will be shown as separate items in the search results of the **Data Hub** pane.

 In the following example, the consumed **OrderManagementService** version **1.0.0** deployed to a production environment is consumed in the app.
 However,  the same service is deployed to the **Acceptance** environment:

 ![major change environment](attachments/consumed-odata-service/consume-major-service-update.png)